ducksmanager/dm-server/README.md

 #### Web server setup

-Copy `config/roles.base.ini` and rename the copy to `config/roles.ini`.
-Edit `config/roles.ini` to set the application role passwords:
+Copy `config/roles.base.ini` and `config/settings.base.ini` and rename the copies respectively to `config/roles.ini` and `config/settings.ini`.
+Edit the copies with appropriate values.
+In particuler, edit `config/roles.ini` to set the application role passwords:
 * The `ducksmanager` and `whattheduck` roles are only authorized to use the services prefixed with `/collection/`
 * `rawsql` is only authorized to use the services prefixed with `/rawsql`
+* `edgecreator` is only authorized to use the services prefixed with `/edgecreator`

 #### Database setup